The official IELTS by IDP app is here! Download it today.

 Questions here are marked using both partial credit and correct/incorrect formats.

 The International English Language Testing System (IELTS) employs a band score system to evaluate English language proficiency.
 IELTS test scores range from 0 to 9, with each band representing a different level of proficiency.
 Band 1 indicates non-user proficiency, while Band 9 signifies expert proficiency.
+This scoring system is used for test-takers in Singapore as well.

 Similar to PTE, IELTS assesses four language skillsâListening, Reading, Writing, and Speakingâindividually.